Harry1623/Harpreetkaur/README.md

 Hi there 👋
-I am Harpreet kaur from Australia  .I do content on Design and development .
+I am Harpreet kaur from Australia  .I am beginning to work on a web application.